Texas Calls In A Strike Force To Try To Slow Coronavirus Spread In Nursing Homes

 His chief of operations, Todd Gates, has been working inside nursing home hot zones in Texas for weeks.

-"They [nursing home administrators] are acting generally out of ignorance because they just don't know what they're doing is wrong," Gates says.
+"They [nursing home administrators] are acting generally out of ignorance because they just don't know what they're doing is wrong," Gates said.

 Dinnin said guidance on infection control from state and federal health care authorities "is too complex and it needs to be simpler and easier to understand."

-The nursing home industry has generally blamed its coronavirus crisis on the early scarcity of masks and other protective equipment, and the lack of testing.
-Moreover, they say, aged residents are especially vulnerable, and no one saw this virulent disease coming.
+The nursing home industry has generally blamed its coronavirus crisis on the early scarcity of masks and other protective equipment and the lack of testing.
+Moreover, they say, older adults are especially vulnerable, and no one saw this virulent disease coming.

 But infection control has been a perennial problem well before 2020.